cdf1982/cdf1982.github.io/_posts/2020-12-10-cloudflare-analytics-goodbye-google.md

 Bonus points, Safari's "shield" is now happy because my website did not contact any tracker.

+I've also just requested the deletion of my Google Analytics "property", which will be completed in 35 days, without even looking at it one last time or downloading it.
+Which tells you a lot about how much I really care about those data...

 If you have a website, I encourage you to look into this.